Esteemed criminologist Lady Edwina Grosvenor leads debate on UK prison crisis

 “Girls under the age of 18 are currently being held in boys’ custodial establishments.
 The system cannot continue to overlook them and their needs simply because they don’t know what to do them.”

-The event in the University’s newly refurbished Holden Gallery marked the institution’s 200th year anniversary, which this month is focusing on its work tackling inequalities.
+The event in the University’s newly refurbished Holden Gallery was hosted by the School of Sociology and Criminology and marked the institution’s 200th year anniversary, which this month is focusing on its work tackling inequalities.

 It also continued the Grosvenor family’s long-held links with the University, following Lady Edwina’s late father Gerald Grosvenor, the 6th Duke of Westminster’s, role as the first Chancellor of Manchester Met from 1992 to 2005.